khanmjk/altsoftwareplanning/docs/workspace-canvas-contract.md

 - Use `workspaceComponent.setToolbar()` for sticky controls
 - Apply `.workspace-view` class to main container
 - Use view-specific CSS files (no inline styles)
+ - Assume the shell is already mounted by `WorkspaceShellComponent`

 **Must Not**:
-- Generate inline HTML strings in JavaScript (use DOM creation or templates)
+- Generate inline HTML strings in JavaScript (use DOM creation)
+- Depend on HTML template files or TemplateLoader for view markup
 - Apply inline styles (use CSS classes)
 - Bypass workspace shell (no full-page takeovers)
+- Insert persistent layout containers into `index.html`

 ### 1.3 Workspace Extensions (Right Rail)